-Derek Kilmer currently serves as United States Representative for the residents of Washington’s 6th Congressional District.
+Derek Kilmer serves as the United States Representative of Washington’s 6th Congressional District.

 Derek and his wife Jennifer live in Gig Harbor with their daughters Sophie and Tess and their Australian Shepard Truman.